fractal/react-typewriter-effect/README.md

-# rpadaki/react-typewriter-effect
+# mingy98/react-typewriter-effect

-A package that gives your text a typing effect, with extra features like looping multitext!
+A package that gives your text a typing effect, with extra features like looping multitext and callback functions on text change!
 Forked from [kevoese/react-typewriter-effect](https://github.com/kevoese/react-typewriter-effect).

 ## Description